 The Ottawa Public Health website has a number of multilingual resources for COVID-19 updates.

-The actions that members of your groups and organizations are taking will save lives and make a difference for your friends, family, neighbours, and colleagues.
-Remember that COVID-19 affects everyone: regardless of age and current health status.
-It is important for all of us to continue to practice physical distancing.
-This means:
+Please remember how the actions that members of your groups and organizations are taking will save lives and make a difference for your friends, family, neighbours, and colleagues.

 Thank you everybody for your cooperation, and please do not hesitate to contact my office if you have any questions or concerns.

-I am happy to announce the Barrhaven Farmers’ Market will open Saturday, June 6, for the season.
-At this time, only food vendors will be on site.
+It's time to #shoplocal!
+The Barrhaven Farmer's Market is open every Saturday from 9:00 am to 2:00 pm until October.
 The market is located at 670 Cedarview Road at The Log Farm.
-Located among the trees at the farms entrance, the market offers an ample outdoor shopping experience.
-Many of the vendors offer pre-order options and will have your order ready for pickup but they will also be offering shopping opportunity at each vendors booth.
+Many of their vendors offer a pre-order options and will have your order ready for pickup but they will also be offering shopping opportunity at each vendors booth.
 Social distancing and safe customer service will be the order of the day and the number of shoppers will be monitored closely.

 Please check out my community video updates.
 All new videos will be posted here.
 You may find the rest of my videos here.